osrf/subt/submitted_models/bosdyn_spot/specifications.md

 ## Description
 The base body of Boston Dynamics Spot robot with 5 mono fisheye cameras, 5 depth cameras and an IMU.
+The robot is a quadruped with many autonomous motion functions which are mostly not modeled in this simulation package.

 ## Usage Instructions